Geodesics in Jet Space: Set-up. Background. Theorems. Overview.

+According to basic theory of one-degree of freedom classical mechanical systems, there are three possibilities for the $x$-curve depending on whether or not the endpoints of its Hill interval are critical points of $F$. \begin{itemize} \item $x$ is periodic of some period $L$: : $x(t+L) = x(t)$.
+In this case neither endpoint of $x$'s Hill interval is a critical point of $F$.
+These endpoints are referred to as the turning points of the solution.

-\item{(heteroclinic)} $x$ is heteroclinic: $t \mapsto x(t)$ traverses its Hill interval exactly once as $t$ varies over $\R$ and does so in a strictly monotone fashion.
+\item $x$ is heteroclinic: $t \mapsto x(t)$ traverses its Hill interval exactly once as $t$ varies over $\R$ and does so in a strictly monotone fashion.
 As $t \to + \infty$, $x(t)$ limits to one endpoint of its Hill interval, while as $t \to - \infty$ it limits to the other endpoint.
-Both endpoints are critical points of $F$.
+In this case both endpoints of the Hill interval are critical points of $F$.
+The solution has no turning point.